Adaptive False Discovery Rate Control for Heterogeneous Data: Introduction

 In general, multiple null hypotheses are simultaneously tested with a multiple testing procedure which, ideally, rejects as many null hypotheses as possible subject to the constraint that some global type 1 error rate is controlled at a prespecified level $\alpha$.
 The false discovery rate (FDR) is the most frequently considered error rate in the HD setting.
 It is loosely defined as the expected value of the false discovery proportion (FDP), where the FDP is the proportion of erroneously rejected null hypotheses, also called false discoveries, among rejected null hypotheses, or discoveries.
 See \cite{Sar07} for other related error rates.
 In their seminal paper, \cite{BenHoc95} showed that a step-up procedure based on the \cite{Sim86} line, henceforth referred to as the BH procedure, has FDR $= \alpha a_0\leq \alpha$ under a certain dependence structure, where $a_0$ is the proportion of true null hypotheses.
 Since then, much research has focused on developing more efficient procedures for FDR control.

 One approach seeks to control the FDR at a level nearer $\alpha$, as opposed to $\alpha a_0$.
-For example, adaptive procedures in \cite{BenHoc00, Sto04, BenKri06, Gav09, LiaNet12} utilize an estimate of $a_0$ and typically have FDR that is greater than $\alpha a_0$ yet still less than or equal to $\alpha$. \cite{Fin09} proposed nonlinear procedures that ``exhaust the $\alpha$'' in that, loosely speaking, their FDR converges to $\alpha$ under some least favorable configuration as $M$ tends to infinity.
+For example, adaptive procedures in \cite{BenHoc00,Sto04, BenKri06, Gav09, LiaNet12} utilize an estimate of $a_0$ and typically have FDR that is greater than $\alpha a_0$ yet still less than or equal to $\alpha$. \cite{Fin09} proposed nonlinear procedures that ``exhaust the $\alpha$'' in that, loosely speaking, their FDR converges to $\alpha$ under some least favorable configuration as $M$ tends to infinity.

-Another approach aims to exploit heterogeneity across hypothesis tests. \cite{Gen06, BlaRoq08, RoqVan09, Pen11, Pen14} propose a weighted BH-type procedure, where weights are allowed to depend on the power functions of the individual tests or prior probabilities for the states of the null hypotheses. \cite{SunCai09} and \cite{Hu10} focused on clustered data, where test statistics are heterogeneous across clusters but homogeneous within clusters, while \cite{SunMcL12} considered heteroscedastic standard errors.
-Data in Table \ref{data}, for example, are heterogeneous because sample sizes $n_1, n_2, ..., n_M$ vary from test to test, with $n_m$ being as small as $6$ and as large as $911$.
-Whatever the nature of the heterogeneity may be, recent literature suggests that it should not be ignored.
-Specifically, \cite{RoeWas09} showed that weighted multiple testing procedures generally perform favorably over their unweighted counterparts, especially when the employed weights efficiently exploit heterogeneity.
-In fact, \cite{SunMcL12} illustrated that procedures which ignore heterogeneity are not only inefficient, but can produce lists of discoveries that are of little scientific interest.
+Another approach aims to exploit heterogeneity across hypothesis tests. \cite{Gen06}; \cite{BlaRoq08}; \cite{RoqVan09}; \cite{Pen11} proposed a weighted BH-type procedure, where weights are allowed to depend on the power functions of the individual tests or prior probabilities for the states of the null hypotheses. \cite{Sto07} considered a ``single thresholding procedure'' which allowed for heterogeneous data generating distributions. \cite{SunCai09} and \cite{Hu10} provided methods for clustered data, where test statistics are heterogeneous across clusters but homogeneous within clusters, while \cite{SunMcL12} considered heteroscedastic standard errors.
+Data in Table \ref{data} are heterogeneous because sample sizes $n_1, n_2, ..., n_M$ vary from test to test, with $n_m$ being as small as $6$ and as large as $911$.

+Whatever the nature of the heterogeneity may be, recent literature suggests that it should not be ignored. \cite{RoeWas09} showed that weighted multiple testing procedures generally perform favorably over their unweighted counterparts, especially when the employed weights efficiently exploit heterogeneity.
+Further, \cite{SunMcL12} showed that procedures which ignore heterogeneity can produce lists of discoveries that are of little scientific interest.